 Full biographies of our Committee of Management are available here.

 EngageMedia is a non-profit organisation and is supported by donations, external consulting work and a range of funding bodies.
-Current funders include the Open Society Foundations, the Ford Foundation, the Oak Foundation, Tifa Foundation, Internews and the The Sigrid Rausing Trust, as well as project partners Universal Subtitles, Oxfam and WITNESS.
+Current funders include the Open Society Foundations, the Ford Foundation, the Oak Foundation, Tifa Foundation, Hivos, Internews, the Web Foundation, the Bertha Foundation and the Global Fund for Human Rights.
 Previous funders include the Donkey Wheel Foundation, Asia Link/Myer Foundation, the Sigrid Rausing Trust and the Mercy Foundation.

 EngageMedia has been a member of the Association for Progressive Communications (APC) since May 2009.
 APC is an international ICT Rights organisation ensuring people the world over have easy and affordable access to a free and open internet to improve their lives and create a more just world.

 Consulting, Web Development and Training

 We consult on technology and social change projects, run trainings on request and execute web development projects.
 We've done work for OXFAM, the Indonesian Anti-Corruption Commission, Transparency International, the University of Southern California, Open Channel and iCommons among others.
 Please contact us if you are interested in any consulting work.